patelvedant312/CECS550--Group-10/README.md

-Repeat Buyers prediction for E-Commerce
+Repeated Buyers prediction for E-Commerce
 1. Problem statement
 Merchants often gain many new customers through promotions, but a significant portion of these customers are only interested in one-time deals.
 Therefore, the impact of